 Hope for the Future

 Allowing the big government to address our delinquent elephant in the room may well be the swiftest solution.
 Much like a successful portfolio, however, the private sector must continuously churn in the smelting pot.
 Businesses take time to develop and mature.
-I think this quote from the Forbes Technology Council sums it up best.
+I think this quote from Jyoti Bansal of the esteemed Forbes Technology Council sums it up best.

 In the end, it is the responsibility of the public to educate themselves.
 We create our own destiny.
 Either we elect officials who are equally well-versed, or we allow democracy to suffer.
 This is the only way to prevent the imposition of such gross overreaches of power.